-1.2.2.
+- 1.2.2.
 The system is intended to ensure that building work on both new and existing buildings results in buildings that meet reasonable standards.
-The standards are set out in the building regulations, which are, in the terms of the Act, intended to:

-- secure the health, safety, welfare and convenience of persons in or about buildings and of others who may be affected by buildings or matters connected with buildings; - further the conservation of fuel and power; and - further the achievement of sustainable development.

-1.2.3.
-The building regulations, and the supporting guidance documents on how to meet the regulations, are subject to scrutiny by the European Commission (EC) and the member states of the European Economic Area.
-This check is intended to ensure that where the regulations and guidance documents use technical specifications to describe materials or constructions, no barriers to trade in construction products are being created.
-This scrutiny procedure supports the

-EC Construction Products Regulation, which requires references to materials and construction methods in our regulations and guidance documents to be made in the terms used in European Standards for products and test methods.
-(The Regulation allows for the 'harmonization' of standards before they must be used.
-It took ten years or so for member states to agree the first harmonized standards but these are now being regularly produced).
+The standards are set out in the building regulations, which are, in the terms of the Act, intended to: - secure the health, safety, welfare and convenience of persons in or about buildings and of others who may be affected by buildings or matters connected with buildings, - further the conservation of fuel and power, and - further the achievement of sustainable development. - 1.2.3.
+Prior to 2021, the building regulations, and the supporting guidance documents on how to meet the regulations, were subject to scrutiny by the European Commission and the member states of the European Economic Area.
+This check was intended to ensure that where the regulations and guidance documents use technical specifications to describe materials or constructions, no barriers to trade in construction products were being created.
+This scrutiny procedure supports the EU Construction Products Regulation, which requires references to materials and construction methods in our regulations and guidance documents to be made in the terms used in European Standards for products and test methods.
+(The Regulation allows for the 'harmonisation' of standards before they must be used.)
+See paragraph 2.2.5 for information on the transitional arrangements for the Construction Products Regulation following the UK's withdrawal from the FU.